• Skip to primary navigation

 Turkey and Black Bean Tacos

 These turkey and black bean tacos are perfect any night of the week!
-Quick and easy to make, this healthy taco recipe is delicious with your favorite toppings.
-Making a large batch of this turkey taco filling is also great for those who love to meal prep!
+Ready in under 30-minutes, this turkey taco recipe is a great alternative to beef tacos!
+Plus, making a large batch of this turkey taco filling is also great for those who love to meal prep!

 A tray of ground turkey and black bean tacos served in flour tortillas with lettuce, cheese, and diced tomatoes.